Romania at the FIFA World Cup

 This is a record of Romania's results at the FIFA World Cup.
-Romania have participated at 7 of 21 final tournaments of the World Cup.
+Romania has participated at 7 of 21 final tournaments of the World Cup.
 They were one of the few European participants at the inaugural edition held in Uruguay in 1930.
-The best performance of the team was in 1994 in United States, when Romania reached quarter-finals after defeating Diego Maradona's Argentina.
+The best performance of the team was in 1994 in the United States, when Romania reached quarter-finals after defeating Diego Maradona's Argentina.
 They eventually lost to Sweden after a penalty shoot-out.
 The last time Romania qualified was in 1998 in France, when they reached the round of 16, losing to Croatia.
 The team's top scorer at the World Cup is Florin Răducioiu, with 4 goals, all scored in 1994.